jax-ml/jax/docs/debugging/print_breakpoint.md

 * Can inspect many values at the same time, up and down the call stack

 #### Limitations
-* Need to potentially use many breakpoints pinpoint the source of an error
+* Need to potentially use many breakpoints to pinpoint the source of an error
 * Materializes many intermediates